piyush-garg/fabric8-build-team-wiki/Papercuts.md

 ### 1. Lack of Docker build support

 Just cannot move any of the OSIO components into OSIO without this.
-Build is building crap even build cannot use.
-The irony of a build tool that cannot use itself is beyond me.
+Build is building a CI even build cannot use.

+### 2. Simple things should be simple.

+I had to use this for a while to truly appreciate the beauty of platforms like Travis or Circle CI.
+We need a better ramping up story so that someone can start using this service without learning all of Jenkins, pipeline library and all the random plugins.

-### 2. Lack of code ownership boundary
+### 3. Lack of code ownership boundary

 The default Jenkins file that gets imported into the project contains enough nuances to get it wrong.
 Over time a user is going to change it bit by bit to